dekoza/mtgpl/MH2.rst

    Delirium — As long as there are four or more card types among cards in your graveyard, Dragon's Rage Channeler gets +2/+2, has flying, and attacks each combat if able.

+:mtgtip:`A-Dragon's Rage Channeler<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/a/e/ae8024ce-12c9-4139-934d-fb230103daa1.jpg?1657064609|https://scryfall.com/card/mh2/A-121/a-dragons-rage-channeler?utm_source=api>`
+   Whenever you cast a noncreature spell, surveil 1.
+(Look at the top card of your library.
+You may put that card into your graveyard.)

+   Delirium — As long as there are four or more card types among cards in your graveyard, Dragon's Rage Channeler gets +2/+0, has flying, and attacks each combat if able.

 :mtgtip:`Faithless Salvaging<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/c/6/c6ed4077-4ed5-48fb-91c9-a9195d652978.jpg?1630178094|https://scryfall.com/card/mh2/122/faithless-salvaging?utm_source=api>`
    Discard a card, then draw a card.